Kaiwen0924/easy-numpad/README.md

 - Enter the "0" automatically if the "." is pressed first
 - Enter the "." automatically if the "0" is pressed first
 - ~~Validation of the number entered~~ implicit validation with the controls made on the insertion
+- Attribute to define if fetch or not the value of the field in the numpad

 # Next feature
 List of planned new features (more info at [Project page](https://github.com/bobboteck/easy-numpad/projects/1)):